opensourcedesign/jobs/jobs/2021-08-20-ux-ui-research-on-gamifying-the-product.md

 ### THE PRODUCT 💻

+RestQA is a test automation tool, helping technical team to improve their products quality.

-RestQA is a test automation tool, which is very tedious and time consuming.
+However test automation is very tedious and time consuming.
 The reality is developers and/or QA trend to drag their feet on test automation creation. 😢

 ### THE VISION 🚀